sparkflows/sparkflows-docs/docs/operations/logs/logs-search-examples.rst

             :alt: Logs
             :width: 70%

-   Through the unique **Transaction Id** present at the start of the first occurrence of **pipelineExecutionId=78224** user can also get the state of the pipeline
+   Through the unique **Transaction Id** present at the start of the first occurrence of **pipelineExecutionId=78224** user can also get the state of the pipeline.

 Example 3
 ++++
-1. A user can even get each and every log line for a specific pipeline execution by searching just the pipeline execution id like below -
+1. A user can even get each and every log line for a specific pipeline execution by searching just the pipeline execution id like below:

    **Ex: 78225 (pipeline execution id)**